Protest: Range of different causes and motivations, police say

 Two police officers were injured and 150 extra police were brought in on top of the 900 officers in Wellington.

-Several hundred parking tickets were issued on Thursday as protesters' vehicles blocked roads surrounding Parliament.
+Several hundred parking tickets were issued on Thursday as protesters' vehicles blocked roads surrounding Parliament but on Friday no cars were towed.
+1News understands this is because no local towing companies were prepared to do the work.

 READ MORE: 'Unprecedented' for NZ - police respond to Parliament protest